About the BUGs

 Workshops are organised three or four times a year where professional musicians come to share some aspect of their musicianship - strumming, finger picking, microphone and presentation techniques and much more.

-The BUGs is a non-profit club and is supported by the voluntary service of many of its members and with sponsorship from the Berowra RSL Club, Turramurra Music and the Hornsby Lions Club.
+The BUGs is a non-profit club and is supported by the voluntary service of many of its members and with sponsorship from the Berowra RSL Club and Turramurra Music.

 We have several different performing groups within the club including ACES (Aged Care Entertainers) who regularly entertain at local aged care and retirement facilities and the Club Band which leads members in public performances at Ukulele Festivals and who are invited by Hornsby Shire Council and others to perform at local festivals.